 In the long run, the best approach to reducing carbon emissions may be aggressively retrofitting as many existing buildings as possible, from period homes to recent construction.
 This has three benefits: reduction of carbon emissions, reduction of material used when possible, and prevention of further aggressive land use that could lead to over-development in some areas.

-Turning the majority of homes into energy-efficient, green housing will take some time, but as a country, we are heading in the right direction.
+Turning the majority of homes into energy-efficient, green buildings using solar energy will take some time, but as a country, we are heading in the right direction.
 If the answer to the question “What will your next (or current) home be like?” is powered by clean, green renewable energy, you are part of the solution.
 The green building of the future may look a lot like your home.